-This can include time you had to temporarily take off work to be treated and recover from your injuries.
+This can include the time you had to temporarily take off work to be treated and recover from your injuries.
 It can also mean the cost of no longer being able to work because of a permanent disability, leaving you without a steady income source.

 If your motorcycle has damages that can be fixed, you might be entitled to financial recovery for the cost of repairs and a rental vehicle while you wait.
 If your motorcycle was damaged beyond any repair, you might be able to recover for the full cost.

 Pain and suffering refer to damages that go beyond medical expenses and loss of income.
 The aftermath of a motorcycle accident can leave both the victim and their family with a lot of physical and emotional turmoil.
 Pain and suffering damages are more complicated to calculate, but a good motorcycle accident lawyer can help determine whether they’re an option for you.